 The outlook for late-stage mesothelioma is less optimistic and has lower odds for remission.
 Typically, those with late-stage mesothelioma have an 18-36 month survival rate.
 While not necessarily terminal, mesothelioma requires immediate and aggressive treatment to improve a patient’s odds.

 If you are diagnosed with pleural mesothelioma, it’s critical that you and your family pursue justice and seek damages for the initial asbestos exposure.
 An experienced mesothelioma attorney can conduct an investigation and help you pursue compensation for lost wages, hospital bills, pain and suffering, and other damages.

 Keep in mind that the statute of limitations still applies.
 Once you have been diagnosed with mesothelioma, the clock is ticking.
 You typically have three years from the date of your diagnosis to file a claim, though the circumstances of your case may vary.

 On the other hand, if you’ve lost a loved one to mesothelioma, you aren’t alone.
 If the loved one was an immediate relative, then you may be able to work with an attorney to pursue a wrongful death claim and recover the damages your family needs to move forward.

 If you or someone you love were diagnosed with lung cancer or mesothelioma, you deserve a team that will fight for you.
-If you’d like to discuss your case with an experienced Buffalo mesothelioma attorney from Richmond Vona, LLC, please don’t hesitate to send us an email or call (716) 300-5885 for a free consultation.
+If you’d like to discuss your case with an experienced mesothelioma attorney from Richmond Vona, LLC, please don’t hesitate to contact us for a free consultation.